deepakkum21/Docker/kubernetes.md

 2. The next step is to `install a container runtime` on the hosts.
 We will be using Docker, so we must install Docker on all the nodes.

-3. The next step is to i`nstall kubeadmin tool on all the nodes`.
+3. The next step is to `install kubeadmin tool on all the nodes`.
 The kubeadmin tool helps us bootstrap the kubernetes solution by installing and configuring all the required components in the right nodes.

     1.  **Have unique HOSTNAME for each node and master**